 Children of all ages are welcomed on this small group tour travelling in a small private group of 6 people at most, starting and ending in Nairobi.
 This is the ultimate Kenya Wildlife Safari exploring a diversity of world-class game parks, including the famous Masai Mara, Samburu National Park, Lake Nakuru, Amboseli, and Tsavo West.

-Tanzania offers a range of family-friendly adventures.
-It boasts some of the most definitive African Safari destinations, particularly the wildlife-rich 'Northern Safari Circuit' which includes the famous Serengeti plains and the fascinating Ngorongoro Crater.
+Tanzania offers a good range of family safaris.
+It boasts some of the most definitive African Safari destinations, particularly the wildlife-rich 'northern safari circuit' which includes the famous Serengeti plains and the fascinating Ngorongoro Crater.
 Along the balmy Indian Ocean coastline lies exotic Zanzibar Island, a perfect tropical beach destination.
 Read more about this fascinating country in our Tanzania travel guide.

 Tour Length — 7 days